link2110/discord-guides/example/document.md

 - Images should be on their own line
 - Only use steps when necessary, steps shouldn't be used for a non-linear process
 - No titles or subtitles should end in a fullstop
+- Sections or steps may be separated by dividers, but don't put any dividers at the beginning or end of a document

 You can find an example document with actual information about how to do something in example.md.